 Risks - Financial

-• Volunteer burnout can cause 40-60% loss in project productivity annually.
+• Volunteer burnout leads to 40–60% productivity losses annually.

-• Market volatility may trigger 20-30% revenue dips during economic downturns.
+• Market volatility may trigger 20–30% revenue dips during downturns.

 Risks - System